DanRHowarth/CNNs/README.md

 # CNNs
-Contains projects relating to developing CNNs and other image recogn
+Contains projects relating to developing CNNs and other image recognition models